 Gay-friendly Activities & things to do in Malmö

 Well, what to do in Malmö?!
 Let us tell you, it won’t get boring.
 Outdoor enthusiasts, museum lovers, fans of the Swedish culture – Malmö has something for everyone.
 A boat tour over the canals Rörsjökanalen and the harbor area, exploring the Malmö by bike leaving the car in the parking garage, spending a whole day in a Swedish bathhouse and sauna including skinny dipping in the Baltic – just a view of the activities we would recommend for your Malmö to-do list.
-And don’t miss to visit Malmö castle, one (or all) of the city parks and gardens, and take a stroll around the historic city center with a stop in one of the museums Malmö has to offer.
+And don’t miss visiting Malmö castle, one (or all) of the city parks and gardens, and take a stroll around the historic city center with a stop in one of the museums Malmö has to offer.
 And after dinner, it is time for a Theater or dance performance with some drinks in one of the bars, like the Red Shoe Bar.
 Malmö has all you need for an active gay-friendly vacation in southern Sweden.

 Gay Bars and LGBTQ+ Clubs in Malmö

 Sweden is known for its gay-friendliness, that’s a fact.
 No wonder that most LGBTQ+ people we asked about gay bars and other LGBTQ+ places always answered the same way: We do not have such places; we go out where we want to.
 Many LGBTQ+ places are gay-friendly and open-minded so that the queer crowd would mix in.
 As simple as that.
 But of course, we found the only gay bar in town just a 5-minutes walk from the center, the Red Shoe Bar.
 Modern design, art decoration, and stylish interior are creating a welcoming atmosphere.
 And although the bar isn’t that big, it was crowded on a Friday and Saturday night when we had a drink there.

-We also learned that many gay and LGBTQ+ people love and enjoy nightlife in Copenhagen.
-The Danish capital is just a 20 minutes train ride away and attracts many queer people with its different clubs, bars, and diverse location for a fun night out.
+We also learned that many gay and LGBTQ+ people love and enjoy the nightlife in Copenhagen.
+The Danish capital is just a 20-minute train ride away and attracts many queer people with its different clubs, bars, and diverse location for a fun night out.
 Good to remember during the World Pride 2021 festivities!

 Gay Sweden Travel Guide